Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Stellar ages

-There may be several reasons for such age discrepancy on both the simulation and observation sides.
-We note first of all that age determinations from spectroscopic samples are expected to be biased towards younger ages, because the oldest galaxies are extremely difficult to observe even at very high masses with current instruments.
-Indeed, based on photometric observations older quiescent galaxies may actually exist \citep[e.g.,][]{Straatman_2014_quiescent_galaxy_population_z4, Carnall_2020_timing_quenching, Kalita_2021_old_masive_galaxy}, but while they may be elusive even in photometric studies, obtaining spectra to robustly confirm their nature and measure their ages is currently too expensive or unfeasible.
-Indeed, in \cite{Lustig_2021} and \cite{Deugenio_2020_letter} we have analysed our selection criteria for the observed sample and found a mild bias towards younger ages due to the applied H band cut.
-However, applying the same $H<\SI{22}{mag}$ cut to galaxies in the simulated sample has a negligible effect (see dashed lines in Figure~\ref{fig:age_distribution}), and thus we conclude that the expected age bias of spectroscopic samples cannot be a main explanation for the age discrepancy between observed and simulated quiescent galaxies.
 Star formation histories in the simulations might be intrinsically different from those of real galaxies, resulting in too old ages with respect to observations.
 Furthermore, our specific analysis of the simulation might affect this result: we investigate the impact of our \ac{ssfr} criterion to select the quiescent sample on the age distribution of quiescent galaxies.
 The scatter of the \ac{ms} is approximately $\SI{0.3}{dex}$, independent of stellar mass at least up to $z\approx 3$ \citep[e.g.,][]{Whitaker_2012_main_sequence_z2.5, Speagle_2014_main_sequence, Tomczak_2016_main_sequence_since_z4, Pearson_2018_main_sequence_herschel}.
 The \cite{Franx_2008} criterion discussed above thus identifies as quiescent only galaxies much below the \ac{ms} ($\gtrsim 3$ times the intrinsic scatter).
 This might limit our simulated quiescent samples to older ages.
-We therefore investigate this by reselecting quiescent galaxies including all sources with a \ac{sfr} already significantly below the \ac{ms} but that have not yet reached formal quiescence according to the \cite{Franx_2008} criterion by relaxing the \ac{sfr} threshold for quiescence to $2\sigma$ ($\SI{0.6}{dex}$) below the \ac{ms}.
+We therefore investigate this by reselecting quiescent galaxies including all sources with a \ac{sfr} already significantly below the \ac{ms} but that have not yet reached formal quiescence according to the \cite{Franx_2008} criterion, by relaxing the \ac{sfr} threshold for quiescence to $2\sigma$ ($\SI{0.6}{dex}$) below the \ac{ms}.
 More specifically, following the discussion in Section~\ref{sec:sampleselection}, in particular with respect to the uncertainties in defining the \ac{ms} at high masses and the location of the \cite{Franx_2008} threshold $\approx10\times$ below the \ac{ms}, for the purpose of this check we define as quiescent those galaxies having a \ac{ssfr} of at most $2.5\times$ higher than the \cite{Franx_2008} threshold.
-As expected the average age of the selected quiescent population becomes younger with this relaxed cut, however, the change is marginal in both TNG boxes and about $~\SI{20}{percent}$ in \mthree, not strong enough to explain the discrepancy with the observed results.
+The average age of the selected quiescent population in the considered hydrodynamical simulations becomes younger with this relaxed cut, however, the change is marginal in both TNG boxes and about $~\SI{20}{percent}$ in \mthree, not strong enough to explain the discrepancy with the observed results.
+In GAEA this change has no impact on the average age because due to the pronounced bimodality in the \ac{sfr}-stellar mass distribution (see Figure~\ref{fig:mainsequence}) only $\SI{1}{percent}$ of the classifications are affected.
 For a significant effect on the average age a much larger fraction of young star-forming galaxies would have to be classified as quiescent.
 In fact, Figure~\ref{fig:age_distribution} shows that the bulk of the star-forming population is anyway older than the average $t_{50}$ estimated in the observational sample by \cite{DEugenio_2020_paper}.